top of page

 6) Pigs: The Porky Profit-Makers

-Economic Benefits of Raising Pigs
+Benefits of Raising Pigs for a Profit

 Pigs are a common sight on farms for a reason.
 With their high feed conversion rates and the wide range of products they offer (pork, lard, and even manure), raising pigs can be highly lucrative.
-With proper management, pigs can provide a considerable return on investment due to the high demand for pork products.
+Pigs are versatile animals that can thrive in various environments, making them suitable for a wide range of farming setups.
+Additionally, they produce valuable by-products such as manure, which can be used as fertilizer, further enhancing the economic benefits of pig farming.

 Pig Breeds for Small Farms